nshinde5486/ops-ansible/README.md

 ## What is the structure of the repository?

-As explained in the [OpenSwitch contribution page](http://www.openswitch.net/documents/dev/contribute-code#adding-top-level-files-and-directories), all the roles as well as the sample playbooks will be located under
+As explained in the [OpenSwitch contribution page](http://www.openswitch.net/documents/dev/contribute-code#adding-top-level-files-and-directories), all the roles as well as the sample playbooks will be located under the
 ```roles``` and ```utils``` directory, respectively:

 - roles/